sam-maverick/app-integrity-android-standard/README.md

 ## Pre-requisites

-You will need to use the [bare workflow](https://docs.expo.dev/archive/managed-vs-bare) of Expo, because this library uses native APIs.
+You will need to use the [bare workflow](https://docs.expo.dev/archive/managed-vs-bare) of Expo, because this library uses native Android APIs.